AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_experiencecapture_edit_button"
 >title="Experience capture and definition"
->abstract="You can edit the settings in the Adobe Content Analytics extension in the Tag property, associated with the selected configuration."
+>abstract="You can edit the settings in the Adobe Content Analytics extension in the Tags property that is associated with the current configuration."

 <!-- markdownlint-enable MD034 -->